LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - City of Mist is now a 900 second base spawn time.
 - City of Mist is now considered a dungeon with cast outdoors enabled.
 - The Herald in Chardok now requires appropriate faction for the Warlord's head turnin for the Regal Band of Bathezid.
+- Staff of the Dreaded Gaze and Blade of Xalgoz now drops off of any "<x> of Xalgoz" at a 2.5% chance.

 ## Instances and Quakes